Research-based ideas for parents to connect and support your kids' development

 Our aim is to support parents at a manageable pace with the right info at the right time… to increase family joy and child wellness, and help avoid problems in the first place!
 We have personally experienced that the benefits for the whole family are priceless.

-Kate is a mom, designer, and creative entrepreneur.
+Kate is a mom, designer, creative entrepreneur, and parent coach.
 Kate is obsessed with creating design that improves the meaningful things in people’s lives, and has long worked with human-centered design for community and economic development.
 Prior to Postcards for Parents, Kate was Head of Graphic Design at the NYC Dept. of Design & Construction.
 She also founded and built a community outdoor market, created a psychology app, and wrote a blog about the psychology of shopping.
-Kate holds a BA Summa Cum Laude from Columbia University, and an MFA from Yale School of Art.
+Kate holds a BA Summa Cum Laude from Columbia University, an MFA from Yale School of Art, and is a Hand in Hand certified parenting instructor.

 Dr. John Stewart